szafranskifilip/szafranskifilip/README.md

 ### Filip Szafranski👋

 Experienced Data Scientist with over 2 years of expertise in leveraging advanced data science and machine learning techniques to drive business decisions.
 Highly skilled in developing AI-powered products using Large Language Models (LLMs) and LangChain.
-Proficient in Python, SQL, and Git, as well as various data visualization tools and machine learning platforms, including PyTorch and TensorFlow.
-Demonstrated expertise in enhancing business intelligence through innovative AI projects and operationalizing machine learning models into scalable and resilient production systems.
-Equipped with a robust background in project management and problem-solving, complemented by a strong command of DevOps practices such as version control and collaborative workflows.
+Proficient in Python, SQL, and Git, as well as various data visualization tools and machine learning tools, including TensorFlow.
+Demonstrated expertise in enhancing business intelligence through innovative AI projects.
+Equipped with a robust background in project management and problem-solving, complemented by strong skills in DevOps practices such as version control and collaborative workflows.
+U.S. lawful permanent resident.

 - 🔭 I’m currently working on GenAi projects.
 - 🌱 I’m currently learning RAGs and Agents.